masonelmore/esi/docs/UniverseApi.md

 > []int32 GetUniverseTypes(ctx, optional)
 Get types

-Get a list of type ids  --- Alternate route: `/dev/universe/types/`  Alternate route: `/legacy/universe/types/`  Alternate route: `/v1/universe/types/`  --- This route expires daily at 11:05
+Get a list of type ids  ---  This route expires daily at 11:05

 ### Required Parameters